fshowalter/franksmovielog.com-v1/content/reviews/good-times-1967.md

 Throughout the film, Sonny and Cher worry about “selling out” and making a hollow cash-grab of a film.
 Having them play themselves proved inspired, but Sonny's reluctance to show the reality behind the curtain—where Cher remained in his thrall—forced an artifice upon their screen personas.
 Cher handles it with practiced ease, but Sonny struggles.
 I couldn't shake the sense that he was “playing” Sonny.

 Maybe it was the dissonance between his age and haircut, but unlike Cher, he feels like a façade.
-A hipster before hipsters.
+A projected image meant to conceal something more calculating.
 Consider the sequence where Cher forbids him from riding his motorcycle.
 This attempt to cast him as a hen-pecked husband rings false.
 By Friedkin's account, Cher was "completely and voluntarily under Sonny’s domination, but this wasn’t an image you’d want to portray."[^4]

 Thus, the film, meant to be ironic, turns out as the vapid cash grab they feared.
 The hard-boiled segment elicited a few chuckles, but the rest of the comedy fell flat.